-The co2 rate avg load enduse metric is the average emission rate of the generation that is induced by a region's end-use load in kilograms of CO2 emissions per megawatt-hour of end-use load.
+The aer_load family of metrics is the average emission rate of the generation that is allocated to a region's end-use load, in either kilograms or grams of emissions per megawatt-hour of end-use load.
 Unlike the average emission rate of in-region generation, this metric includes the effects of imported and exported power.
-For example, if the power for a region's load is being supplied in equal parts from in-region generation with a CO2 emission rate of 400 kg/MWh and out-ofregion generation with a CO2 emission rate of 1,000 kg/MWh, the average CO2 rate for generation supplying the power for that load would be 700 kg/MWh.
+For example, if the power for a region's load is being supplied in equal parts from in-region generation with a CO2 emission rate of 400 kg/MWh and out-of-region generation with a CO2 emission rate of 1,000 kg/MWh, the average CO2 rate for generation supplying the power for that load would be 700 kg/MWh.
 If distribution losses were 5%, this metric would report the average CO2 rate as 737 kg/MWh of end-use load.

 Cambium allocates generation, and therefore the emissions from generation, by assuming perfect mixing through nodes.
-For a description of the method employed in Cambium for power flow accounting, and its limitations, see Section 5.2.
+For a description of the method employed in Cambium for power flow accounting, and its limitations, see Section 5.3.